Guide to Risk Reversal

 Maintaining a Risk Reversal

 Maintaining your risk reversal will depend on the movement of the underlying stock.
 In an ideal situation, the stock will not make any drastic movements.
-If the stock’s price closes between the strike price of your call and put option, both will expire worthless.
+If the stock’s price closes between the strike price of your call and put options, both will typically expire worthless.
 That will allow you to continue to use the risk reversal strategy and collect an additional premium.

 Risk Reversal Example